Biden chooses an all-female senior White House press team

 — Elizabeth Alexander, who served as the former vice president’s press secretary and his communications director while he was a U.S. senator from Delaware, will serve as Jill Biden’s communications director.

-After his campaign went virtual due to the coronavirus pandemic, Biden faced some of his own criticism for not being accessible to reporters.
+After his campaign went virtual due to the coronavirus pandemic, Biden faced some criticism for not being accessible to reporters.
 But near the end of the campaign, he answered questions from the press more frequently, and his transition team has held weekly briefings since he was elected president.

 The choice of a number of Obama administration veterans — many with deep relationships with the Washington press corps — also suggests a return to a more congenial relationship with the press.